NachtRaveVL/WiFiEsp-Continued/README.md

 Original library: https://github.com/bportaluri/WiFiEsp

-This version of the library is in pull-request only mode.
-I will not be taking bug reports.
+This version of the library is in maintenance-only mode.
+The intention is to continue the legacy of the original library, but made to work for modern compilation systems.
+No new features outside of that which the community or the original author provide are scheduled.

+# Introduction

-With an ESP8266 board, WiFiEsp Continued library allows an Arduino board to connect to the internet.
+With an ESP8266 board, WiFiEsp library allows an Arduino board to connect to the internet.
 It can serve as either a server accepting incoming connections or a client making outgoing ones.
 The WiFiEsp library is very similar to the Arduino [WiFi](http://www.arduino.cc/en/Reference/WiFi) and [Ethernet](http://www.arduino.cc/en/Reference/Ethernet) libraries, and many of the function calls are the same.